HORNETJOE/Networking/README.md

 The resources that are needed to create a cluster network are the clients which access the network one or more servers to direct traffic around the network and a router to connect to other networks.

  #### communications
- comminication is like any other network in which a message can be sent from one PC on the network to another PC on the network through the network's server(s).
+ communication is like any other network in which a message can be sent from one PC on the network to another PC on the network through the network's server(s).

  #### information sharing
 information sharing on a cluster network can work like any other network but can be slow at times when multiple packets of data intercept each other by having all the clients connected to each other as well as the server but it could also allow for fast transport for the data package if the destination client in nearby on the system.